AnxiousHoliday/Mimir/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Mimir.svg?style=flat)](https://cocoapods.org/pods/Mimir)

 ## Overview
-Mimir is a logging framework for both iOS and Swift that is intended for use in high usage apps that log extensively and would like to keep as much logging record as possible all while using the least amount of disk space.
+Mimir is a logging framework (Swift & Objective-C) that is intended for use in high usage apps that log extensively and would like to keep as much logging record as possible all while using the least amount of disk space.

-Unlike other logging frameworks, Mimir logs to text files but tries to maintain as much logging info as possible while maintaining the logs text file under a certain file size.
+Unlike other logging frameworks, Mimir logs to text files but tries to maintain as much logging info as possible while using the least amount of disk space.

+## Use Case

+This framework is intended for apps that:

+* log extremely frequently
+* log server responses that take up a lot of space in conventional logging mechanisms
+* send their logs to developers remotely
+* are very bandwidth conscious

+Logs are also printed to console.

 ## How it works